1 DAY only: 20% OFF Selection with code WORLD20* | Free Shipping on orders $50+

 Remember that every baby is unique, so your newborn’s length and weight may differ from the averages listed above.

 In the first few days of life, your newborn may actually lose weight.
 If you notice your little one dropping a few ounces, don’t worry.
 This is perfectly normal due to the loss of excess fluids built up inside your baby’s body.
 Your newborn baby will regain any weight they lose.
-Most infants are back to their birth weight at nine or ten days old.
+Most infants are back to their birth weight at nine or 10 days old.

 At that point, you can expect your newborn to gain around one ounce per day for the remainder of their first month of life.
 That means they will have put on almost two pounds by the time they are one month old.